James-Durant/fisher-information/README.md

-# enough-is-enough
+# fisher-information
-“Enough is enough!” – a framework for stopping experiments with sufficient statistics.
+A framework for applying the Fisher information to neutron reflectometry.

 ## About The Project
 To do